 As of May 21, 2014, 485,181 acres have already burned due to forest fires.
 Unfortunately, the U.S. isn’t even in peak wildfire season yet.
 Learn how to protect your home and your family by reading this guide.
 It will tell you how to prepare beforehand, how to create a safe zone around you home, what to do if you have to stay and defend, and what to do after the fire.

-Are you a member of a private, or open gun range or do you have your own gun range?
-If you shoot regularly at a primitive gun range—one without shelter, a clubhouse or designated shooting bays—there are ways to make your day at the range safer and more comfortable with these five tips.
+Are you a member of a private, open or have your own gun range?
+If you shoot regularly at a primitive gun range—one without shelter, a clubhouse or designated shooting bays, there are ways to make your day at the range safer and more comfortable with these five tips.

 One of our favorite things at Cheaper Than Dirt! is helping people.
 Be it guiding you in purchasing your first handgun, providing our expert opinion on what optics are best for your AR-15 or prepping you for any form of disaster, we want you to make the best decision for you and your family.
 Summer is a time many of us look forward to—camping, fishing, hiking, barbecues and all other forms out of outdoor activities.
 However, being outdoors means more chances of injury and accidents.
 Read our essential guide to surviving the summer for all you need to know on how to get through the summer unscathed.

 Historic winter storm to hit New England!
 In what is predicted as quite possibly one of the third worst winter storms to hit New York City, Mayor Bill de Blasio is encouraging all New Yorkers to stay home on Monday and anticipates transportation and school closings on Tuesday.
 Much of New England is under a blizzard warning, while a large part of the East Coast is under a severe winter weather warning.
 Prepare for power outages and extremely dangerous driving conditions with the Shooter’s Log winter weather preparedness guide.